BoostV/process-optimizer-api/README.md

 # Use job queue

 The API server supports distributing the calculation tasks using a Redis backed job queue.
 To start the API server in "job queue mode" set the environment variable `USE_WORKER=true` and start the server and any number of worker threads using the following commands:

     USE_WORKER=true python -m optimizerapi.server
     python -m optimizerapi.worker

+The Redis server can be controlled through the environment variable `REDIS_URL` which defaults to `redis://localhost:6379`

 # Adding or updating dependencies